Herbs benefit and how to use them for natural healing

 Ajwan (Apium graveolens) also known as wild lettuce.

-Amalaki - Emblica officinalis - also known as Amla - found in Triphala - tannins 20%.
+Amalaki - Emblica officinalis - also known as Amla - found in Triphala herbal formula - tannins 20%.
 See also amla extract Amalaki Indian gooseberry supplement.

 Anantamool (Hemidesmus indicus) also known as Indian Sarsaparilla.